Ritural/adventure-game/README.md

 ## Linters (Add ons for your editor)

-Add a linter to your editor, if you're using VSCode you can search for TSLint in the extensions section.
+Add a linter to your editor, if you're using VSCode you can search for eslint in the extensions section.

 ## Helpful websites